 Keeping your estrogen levels in check is important for your body.
 According to the Endocrine Society, estrogen helps control the menstrual cycle, keeps cholesterol in control, protects bone health, and affects your brain, bones, heart, skin, and other tissues.
 In short, it does a lot of work.
 High levels can result in symptoms like abnormal bleeding, bloating, heavy periods, decreased sex drive, fatigue, and mood swings.
 Symptoms of low estrogen levels include infrequent periods, hot flashes, trouble sleeping, dryness in the vagina, decreased sex drive, mood swings, and dry skin.

-Your estrogen levels change throughout the month—it's highest during the middle of your menstrual cycle and lowest during your period.
+Your estrogen levels change throughout the month, and it's highest during the middle of your menstrual cycle and lowest during your period.
 And during menopause, estrogen levels will drop.

 While there are a variety of ways to control your estrogen levels (all of which need to be discussed with your doctor because it depends on your body), one option is by adjusting your diet.
 There are some foods out there that contain phytoestrogens, which are plant-derived dietary compounds with a structure that's similar to estradiol, the primary female sex hormone in women of childbearing age.